Ethics Principles

 • Choose actions with real, measurable benefit

-• Prefer help that increases capability and stability—not “highs,” fantasies, or grand missions
+• Prefer help that increases capability and stability—not highs, fantasies, or grand missions

 Justice (Fairness & Burden Sharing)

-• Avoid “special exemption thinking” (rules apply equally unless there is a defensible reason)
+• Avoid “special exemption thinking”

-• Watch who bears the burden: don’t offload costs onto marginalized people or future “unknowns”
+• Watch who bears the burden: don’t offload costs onto marginalized people or future unknowns

-How These Map to Divine Will’s Seven Proxies
+Mapping to Divine Will’s Seven Proxies

 2) Practical Decision Checklist (Use in 2 Minutes)